 The passage in I Corinthians 13 portrays Agape love in descriptive terms such as;

-- love is patient and kind and forgiving
+- Love is patient

-- Love is not easily angered
+- it is not easily angered

-- it is not selfish
+- Love is not selfish

-- never keeps a record of wrongs.
+- it never keeps a record of wrongs.

 - Love protects its loved one